hawknetwork/sealnote-plus/README.md

 * Keep private information such as credit cards, bank account and passwords in a single place
-* Notes are encrypted locally so no one else can access them, unless they have password.
+* Notes are encrypted locally so no one else can access them, unless they have the password.
-* Since encryption is done at storage level, access of notes directly from disk is not possible.
-Hence if you ever lose phone, you won't lose your notes to thieves.
+* Since encryption is done at storage level, if you ever lose your phone, you won't lose your notes to thieves.

 Frequently Asked Questions (FAQ)